 Face coverings are now optional for customers and staff.

 Why don’t site staff and the public wear gloves at the Recycling Centres?

 Gloves are not required on site but are recommended for safe handling of waste.
 Staff wear gloves to handle waste or to clean surfaces.
 Single use gloves are used to assist in medical emergencies on site.
 Staff have access to hand washing facilities and wash their hands and apply hand gel regularly.

 Why is there no hand gel available on sites?

 Staff have hand washing and gel available for their own use.
 Public should provide their own hand gel and are encouraged to wash hands before and after visiting.

 Changes to recycling and waste collections

-For the latest information from your local District or Borough Council please follow the links below:
+Waste collections are carrying on as normal wherever possible.
+For the most up to date information from your local District or Borough Council please follow the links below:

 For ideas to help manage your garden waste at home please visit our Top Tips page.
 More information on compost bin offers can be found here www.suffolkrecycling.org.uk/reduce-your-waste/home-composting